NVIDIA/NVFlare/docs/examples/hello_pt.rst

 This will launch a command prompt, where you can input commands to control and monitor many aspects of the FL process.
 Log in by entering ``admin`` for both the username and password.

-Running the FL
+Running the FL System
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

 Enter the commands below in order.
 Pay close attention to what happens in each of four terminals.
-You can see the admin controls server and clients with each command.
+You can see how the admin controls the server and clients with each command.

 .. code-block:: shell

     > upload_app hello-pt

-Uploads an application in the server's registry.
-This creates the application entry, populates the configuration and links the name
+Uploads the application from the admin client to the server's staging area.
-``hello-pt`` with such application configuration.
-Later, you can control this application via this name.

 .. code-block:: shell

     > set_run_number 1

-Creates a workspace with the run_number on the server and all clients.
-The purpose of this workspace is to isolate different runs so the information in one particular run does not interfere with other runs.
+Creates a run directory in the workspace for the run_number on the server and all clients.
+The run directory allows for the isolation of different runs so the information in one particular run does not interfere with other runs.

 .. code-block:: shell